paezha/Accessibility-Food-Banks-Hamilton/README.md

 Just as the effects of the closures appear to have been uneven in space, they also seem to have had different impacts on various population segments.
-Table shows the estimated number of people in each age group by their level of accessibility before and during the pandemic.
+Using data on low income individuals by age drawn from the TTS, Table shows the estimated number of people in each age group by their level of accessibility before and during the pandemic.
 Here, it is important to note that the quartiles are relative: people in the top 25% of accessibility still have lower accessibility during the pandemic than before.
 In reality, every population group is worse off during the pandemic in terms of their accessibility to food banks and services in the City of Hamilton.
 However, some age groups were affected more.
 As seen in the table, the distribution within quartiles for adults changed